Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-unbond.md

 ## Overview

-The Unbond Contract leverages the Agoric orchestration to interact with external chains, like Osmosis and Stride, to facilitate unbonding and transferring assets from one chain to another.
+The Unbond Contract leverages the Agoric Orchestration API to interact with external chains, like Osmosis and Stride, to facilitate unbonding and transferring assets from one chain to another.

 The contract consists of two main parts:

 - **Contract File (`unbond.contract.js`)**: Defines the contract structure, and public-facing APIs.
 - **Flows File (`unbond.flows.js`)**: Implements the logic for the unbonding and transfer operations.

----

 ## Contract: `unbond.contract.js`

-This file contains the main orchestration contract, which is wrapped using the `withOrchestration` helper for Zoe.
+This file contains the main Orchestration contract, which is wrapped using the `withOrchestration` helper for Zoe.
 It exposes a public facet that allows users to initiate the unbonding process and transfer assets to another chain.

 ### Imports